"""DuckDB platform adapter with data loading and query execution.

 return None # Fall back to generic handler

-# Use DataLoader with DuckDB-specific handler
+# Use DataLoader with DuckDB-specific handler.

 loader = DataLoader(